 All data collected in this study suggest conductivity is strongly driven by stormwater flow.
 Because Pigg River conductivity is considerably lower than water release from SML Dam, lower conductivity measures during any sampling date reflect increasing content of water from the Pigg River.
-Lower conductivity at the dam station suggests high flow from Pigg River and water quality will likely reflect this condition.
+Lower conductivity at the dam station suggests high flow from Pigg River and impact throughout the reservoir.
 While it is typically suggestive that higher conductivity reflects greater pollution, in this instance Pigg River water is of lower conductivity and will contain the greater concentration of pollutants, particularly sediment.
 While LVL does operate as a Run of the River Reservoir during storm events, at other time periods it does reflect the lower portions of SML.
 This creates conditions of complexity between water quality of Pigg River and that of SML tailwater release.